 Comparisons between Brewer and GUV ozone measurements revealed a seasonal difference in total ozone.
-For the summer 2013 and 2014 the GUV measurements were on average 4-5% higher than the Brewer values.
-Consequently, a seasonal correction was applied to the entire GUV ozone time series.
-The adjustment of GUV total ozone data had small impact on the overall ozone trend, since most summer ozone measurements after 1998 are based on the GUV instrument and consequently all measurements were adjusted equally.
-Also, the SAOZ ozone data were adjusted by ~5% for the years 2012-2015 to account for changes in the retrieval algorithms.
+For the period 2013 - 2015 the GUV measurements were on average 4-5% higher than the Brewer values.
+Consequently, a seasonal correction has been applied to the entire GUV ozone time series.
+The adjustment of GUV total ozone data had small impact on the overall ozone trend, since most summer ozone measurements after 1998 are based on the GUV instrument and consequently all measurements have been adjusted equally.
+Also, the SAOZ ozone data were adjusted by ~5% for the years 2012-2016 to account for changes in the retrieval algorithms.

-Both the SAOZ and GUV instruments worked satisfactorily in 2015 and there were only 4 days of missing data due to technical problems or bad weather conditions.
-Table 3 gives an overview of the different instruments and methods used for the 2015 ozone series in Ny-Ålesund.
+Both the SAOZ and GUV instruments worked satisfactorily in 2016 and there were none days of missing data due to technical problems or bad weather conditions.
+Table 3 gives an overview of the different instruments and methods used for the 2016 ozone series in Ny-Ålesund.
 No ozone measurements were performed during the polar night period.